Delftia

 Delftia is a genus of Gram-negative bacteria that was first isolated from soil in Delft, Netherlands.
 The species is named after both the city, and in honor of pioneering research in the field of bacteriology that occurred in Delft.
 Cells in the genus Delftia are rod shaped and straight or slightly curved.
-Cells occur singly or in pairs, are 0.4–0.8ɥM wide and 2.5–4.1ɥM long.
-Delftia are motile by flagella, non-sporulating, and chemo-organotrophic.
+Cells occur singly or in pairs, are 0.4–0.8ɥM wide and 2.5–4.1 μm long.
+Delftia species are motile by flagella, nonsporulating, and chemo-organotrophic.